ramonrietdijk/livewire-tables/docs/usage/actions.md

 ## JavaScript

 Some actions may only require the execution of JavaScript, like triggering a modal for example.
 In these cases, there is no point in sending a request to Livewire.
 If a callback is not supplied to an action, it will be treated like a JavaScript action.
+You'll have access to the [$wire](https://livewire.laravel.com/docs/javascript#the-wire-object) property.

 ::: info
 JavaScript actions work for both normal and standalone actions.